cuecloud/cuecloud-java/README.md

             Logger.getLogger(CueCloudTest.class.getName()).log(Level.SEVERE, ex.getMessage(),ex);
         }

 Once you have a CueCloud Java Object, you can make your target method calls.
-Be sure to catch CueCloudExcepton where necessary.
+Be sure to catch `CueCloudExcepton` if thrown by the target method.

     cuecloud.validateUser();